ashishkr004/AI/README.md

-#Artificial Intelligence Projects
+#Artificial Intelligence Assignments

-Hi there,

-Hubot here, this is an AI project.
+The Motive of this assignment is to implement Local Search.